-SFFAS No. 7, "Accounting for Revenue and Other Financing Sources," requires the NRC to reconcile the budgetary resources reported on the SBR to the actual budgetary resources presented in the President's Budget and explain any material differences.
+SFFAS No. 7, "Accounting for Revenue and Other Financing Sources" and OMB Circular A-136 require the NRC to reconcile the budgetary resources reported on the SBR to the actual budgetary resources presented in the President's Budget and explain any material differences.

-The NRC does not have any material differences between the budgetary resources reported on the SBR for FY 2014 and the President's Budget for FY 2014.
-The reconciliation was based on FY 2014 results because the Budget of the United States (also known as the President's Budget), with actual numbers for FY 2015, was not published at the time that these financial statements were issued.
+The reconciliation was based on FY 2015 results because the Budget of the United States (also known as the President's Budget), with actual numbers for FY 2016, was not published at the time that these financial statements were issued.